-8.2 Landscaping
+8.0 Landscaping Guidelines

-8.2.1 Design Strategy
+8.1 Design Strategy

-- .1 Landscaping is an integral part of the total design of the DCP area and the landscape in this sector must be consistent with the landscape design strategy shown on the Sector Landscape Plan. - .2 Landscaping within the sector must: - (i) unify the sector through planting type, texture, colour and hard landscaping elements; - (ii) be in scale with the buildings and outdoor spaces and mitigate the visual impact of buildings and structures on the parklands; - (iii) create a comfortable and attractive environment; - (iv) ensure that planting effects are contextually appropriate within the broader landscape strategy for the DCP area; - (v) ensure predominantly low maintenance, natural planting effects and open space areas; - (vi) achieve an aesthetic balance of en masse groundcover planting, shrub planting and canopy tree planting; - (vii) address the landscaping of the various areas as shown on the Sector Landscape Plan in accordance with the requirements of this sub-section; and - (viii) ensure that plant species are chosen which are compatible aesthetically and ecologically with each of the other species chosen for the various areas. - (ix) permit casual, two-way surveillance from external and internal vantage points to promote public safety and crime prevention. - (x) incorporate native species to reflect the original natural setting of the DCP area.
-This planning strategy for the precinct and adjacent roads will establish a landscape framework which provides an attractive setting for the built form in terms of visual integration and reinforces a landscaped environment for residents and visitors.
+- Landscaping is an integral part of the total design of the DCP area and the .1 landscape in this sector must be consistent with the landscape design strategy shown on the Sector Landscape Plan (refer to Figure 5). - .2 Landscaping within the sector must: - unify the sector through planting type, texture, colour and hard (i) landscaping elements; - (iii) create a comfortable and attractive environment: - (iv) ensure that planting effects are contextually appropriate within the broader landscape strategy for the DCP area; - (v) ensure predominantly low maintenance, natural planting effects and open space areas; - (vi) achieve an aesthetic balance of en masse groundcover planting, shrub planting and canopy tree planting; - address the landscaping of the various areas as shown on the Sector (vii) Landscape Plan in accordance with the requirements of this sub-section; and - ensure that plant species are chosen which are compatible aesthetically (viii) and ecologically with each of the other species chosen for the various areas. - (ix) permit casual, two-way surveillance from external and internal vantage points to promote public safety and crime prevention. - (x) incorporate native species to reflect the original natural setting of the DCP area.
+This planning strategy for the sector and adjacent roads will establish a landscape framework which provides an attractive setting for the built form in terms of visual integration and reinforces a landscaped environment for residents and visitors.
 Exotic and flowering species may however be used primarily for special colour accents at significant entry points or as a feature planting within parks.

-8.2.2 Internal Landscape
+8.3 Internal Landscape

-The sector must be landscaped in accordance with the design principles shown on the Sector Landscape Plan (refer Figure 6).
+The sector must be landscaped in accordance with the design principles shown on the Sector Landscape Plan (refer to Figure 5).
 Landscape areas must be planted in accordance with the following requirements:

-.1 Pedestrian Entry Points
+8.3.1 Pedestrian Entry Points